Battle of Saint-Denis (1567): Negotiation stalling

-Conscious of their precarious situation the crown sent out the moderate Chancellor, Marshal Vielleville and Jean de Morvilliers to negotiate, as a method of buying time for the crowns army to assemble.
+Conscious of their precarious situation, the crown sent out the moderate Michel de l'Hôpital, Chancellor, François de Scépeaux, Marshal Vielleville and Jean de Morvilliers to negotiate, as a method of buying time for the crown's army to assemble.
 Conde, feeling confident, set out aggressive demands asking for the expulsion of Italian financiers, the repeal of all taxes created since Louis XII, the free exercise of religion regardless of station, the calling of an Estates General and four fortified towns to be given to them, as surety.
-While these negotiations were ongoing, the Duke of Savoy was sending recruits north, the main body under Strozzi travelling north via Piedmont with Gaspard II de Coligny and La Noue trying to intercept.
-Pope Pius V also sent troops up north, meanwhile, the Protestant hope that their religious Swiss brethren could be persuaded to switch side fell flat, as the 6000 Swiss troops remained loyal to the crown.
+While these negotiations were ongoing, the Emmanuel Philibert, Duke of Savoy was sending recruits north, the main body under Filippo di Piero Strozzi travelling north via Piedmont with Gaspard II de Coligny and La Noue trying to intercept.
+Pope Pius V also sent troops up north; meanwhile, the Protestant hope that their religious Swiss brethren could be persuaded to switch sides fell flat, as the 6000 Swiss troops remained loyal to the crown.

-On October 8 the crown offered pardon to the rebels, if they would lay down their arms.
-Condé was however, only increasing in confidence, with the capture of Soissons and Orléans by La Noue and expanded his demands to include Calais Boulogne and Metz as their surety towns, that one church in every bonne ville' be handed over to the Huguenots, and that his troops be paid to lay down their arms.
+On 8 October, the crown offered pardon to the rebels if they would lay down their arms.
+Condé was however, only increasing in confidence, with the capture of Soissons and Orléans by La Noue and expanded his demands to include Calais Boulogne and Metz as their surety towns, that one church in every bonne ville be handed over to the Huguenots, and that his troops be paid to lay down their arms.
 The tide however was already beginning to turn against the Huguenots, with the Constable being made Lieutenant-General of the army to consolidate military opposition to him, Brissac raising 20 companies in Paris to form the core of his force.
-On November 6 Strozzi destroyed one of the boat bridges Condé was utilising to cut off Paris, the following day the Duke of Nemours captured another Parisian bridge.
+On 6 November Strozzi destroyed one of the boat bridges Condé was utilising to cut off Paris, the following day the Jacques de Savoie, Duke of Nemours captured another Parisian bridge.

-Misjudging his position Condé weakened his besieging forces further, by sending François de Coligny d'Andelot to take Poissy and Gabriel de Lorges, Count of Montgomery to seize Pontoise, the former leaving him 800 arquebusiers and 500 horse shorter.
+Misjudging his position, Condé weakened his besieging forces further by sending François de Coligny d'Andelot to take Poissy and Gabriel de Lorges, Count of Montgomery to seize Pontoise, the former leaving him 800 arquebusiers and 500 horse shorter.
 On 9 November Condé was forced to abandon Charenton setting fire to it as he departed.
 It was now that Montmorency, who had slowly been building struck.